It Takes Two (or More): Oregon’s Multiple Jobholders in 2019April 27, 2020

 Northern states generally have higher multiple jobholding rates than southern states, as shown in the map.
-South Dakota had the highest multiple jobholding rate at 8.2 percent in 2018, followed by Montana at 7.9 percent.
-New Mexico had the lowest multiple jobholding rate at 3.6 percent.
+Montana had the highest multiple jobholding rate at 8.7 percent in 2019, followed by South Dakota at 8.2 percent.
+Nevada had the lowest multiple jobholding rate at 3.3 percent.

 Who Are the Multiple Jobholders?

 Demographic information about multiple jobholders isn’t available at the state level, but there is more detailed information about people who hold more than one job at the national level.

 When looking at multiple jobholders by age groups, those ages 20 to 24 had the highest multiple jobholding rate, at 5.4 percent in 2019.
 The youngest members of the labor force, people ages 16 to 19, and those 65 years and older had the lowest rates of multiple job holders at 3.9 percent and 4.2 percent, respectively.
 Those in the “prime working age” group (25 to 54 years old) have a multiple jobholding rate of 5.3 percent.
 Those 55 to 64 years old have a multiple jobholding rate of 4.7 percent.

 In 2019, those of Hispanic or Latino ethnicity had a multiple jobholding rate of 3.7 percent.
 Black or African Americans held multiple jobs at a rate of 5.5 percent and Asians had a multiple job holding rate of 3.3 percent.

 In 2019, there were 8,050,000 multiple jobholders in the United States.
 Of those, about 4,141,000 were women, while the remaining 3,908,000 were men.
 The multiple jobholding rate for women in 2019 was 5.6 percent and it was 4.7 percent for men.